 5. Late 1972 or early 1973.
-This insert is grey.
-The first disc ccame from the CBM-2A/CBM-2B masters, but from new stampers with the numbers 3316A / 3316B added, barely readable and written specular (these numbers were evidently normally carved on the stampers and thus became written specular on the records).
+Inserts were printed in a monochromatic grey color.
+The first disc came from the CBM-2A/CBM-2B masters, but from new stampers with the numbers 3316A/3316B added, barely readable and written in specular (these numbers were evidently normally carved on the stampers and thus became written in specular on the records).
 The second disc came from the stampers of reissue #4, but with the letters RI scratched (stampers set: C/B, C/C).
-It came with various blank labels.
+It came with plain labels in various colors.

 side A side B side C side D

 6. 1973.
-A large series of repressing were distributed throughout 1973, and it seems as the stampers were used quite randomly.
-Most copies had first disc from the stampers CBM2A2.
+A large number of repressing were distributed throughout 1973, and it seems that the stampers were used quite randomly.

 6a.
 Early 1973.
-Pink or grey insert, generic labels with CBM disc logo, or second disc with blank white (C) / blank red (D) labels.
+Pink or grey insert, both discs with generic labels with the CBM disc logo, or second disc with blank white (C) / blank red (D) labels.
 Stampers: first disc B/B second disc A/A).

 6b.
 Early 1973.
-New generic labels were printed by CBM and were used for a reissue from the old original stampers A/A, A/A. Cleraly the company used randomly the available stampers for side A. Grey insert.
+New generic labels were printed by CBM and were used for a reissue from the old original stampers A/A, A/A. Clearly the company used the available stampers randomly for side A. Grey insert.